nimaid/LPHK/README.md

 * Add keyboard event capture (incl. unknown keycodes) to `Add Commands...` menu boxes
 * Add `CMD` command to run OS commands
   * Make multi-level scary warning dialog boxes when binding to a button (incl during load layout)
-  * Give option (and strongly reccomend its use) for users to run command once and verify it does what they want before binding to button (incl during load layout)
+  * Give option (and strongly recommend its use) for users to run command once and verify it does what they want before binding to button (incl during load layout)
 * MIDI output command?
 (Low priority)
 * Load layout header?